nikki330/project2/README.md

 >8.
 The user interface is modified and the page arrangement is updated to make the appearance look more tidy.
 >9.
 Further modifications and adjustments to the front-end visual design and quality.
 >10.
 The README file updated the description and description and group details.
+Back-end development process:
+>1.
+Make a preliminary structural plan, mainly involving the relationship between the database architecture and tables, and create a database form.
+>2.
+Initialize <b>server.py</b> to start the project and create the routing required for the project (registration, login, etc.).
+>3.
+Establish a user database, set up user information for registration and login.
+>4.
+Compare the information with the database, if there is matching data, the login is successful.
+>5.
+Set up four level questions.
+>6.
+The answer information is sent to the front end through the back end, and the answer information is compared.
+>7.
+Users can view their answers, scoring and analysis through feedback.
+>8.
+The normal operation of the program.
+>9.
+The front and back ends are separated, and the back end mainly plays a supporting role.
 ***
 #### Instructions to launch from localhost:
 >(The following method is demonstrated in python 3 version)